A simple cam-mechanism typically has two kinematic-chains, each with a Motion-Dimension FB.

 Step 4: Extrusion Depths

-Make sure the Extrusion Depth of the Cam-Follower Profile is the same as the Cam-Follower you will use in your machine.
+Make sure the Extrusion Depth of the Profile/Extrusion that is the Cam-Follower is the same as the Cam-Follower you will use in your machine.

 Step 5: Direction of Force: towards or away from the cam?